SciDAS/dtp-personal/README.md

 Make sure both Helm and kubectl are configured properly with the Kubernetes cluster of your choosing.

 The K8s cluster MUST have either a valid PVC or storage class.
-If a valid PVC does not exist, here are some example instructions to set up a NFS storage class:
+If a valid PVC or storage class does not exist, here are some example instructions to set up a NFS storage class:

 ### Create NFS StorageClass (optional)